 Old World Wisconsin is open May through October.

 Curious for details on how Wisconsin landed the moniker “America’s Dairyland?”
 There’s a place to feed that curiosity and it’s called Stonefield, home to the State Agricultural Museum, which houses Wisconsin’s largest collection of farm tools, models and machinery chronicling our agricultural past.

 Alan Hanson, education specialist at this historic site, noted that those fond of tinkering with tractors will want to check out the 1896 McCormick Auto Mower, the oldest tractor in North America.
 There’s also a re-created 1901 farmstead at the site furnished to the period, a train depot where you can hop aboard the red caboose, and an entire re-created rural farming village.
 Plus, you can tour the estate of the first governor of Wisconsin, Governor Nelson Dewey, who named said estate Stonefield.

 “I can assure you kids never get bored here,” Hanson said.
-Stonefield is open June through September.
+Stonefield is open end of May through October.

 The Wade House is a circa 1850s stagecoach inn built along a plank road to serve carriage and wagon traffic.
 No one was whizzing by at 70 mph back then and you still shouldn’t today or you might miss out on wonderful finds, like one of the few working water-powered sawmills of its kind in North America or the state’s largest collection of horse-drawn carriages.